loldebyte/elasticsearch_engineer_prep/elasticsearch_engineer_prep.md

 Now inspect the newly created index's mapping to assert the mapping follows the template's.

-### Define an index template that creates a new data stream
+### Define an index template that creates a new data stream for a time-series index

 [TODO]: # (https://www.elastic.co/guide/en/elasticsearch/reference/7.15/set-up-a-data-stream.html)